 Along with our industry colleagues we have conducted research about how you, our customers feel, when services are disrupted.
 We are planning to use this to guide our strategy and processes over the coming months so we can improve the way we talk to you during disruption.
 The national research is available here

-You may have noticed a change recently in the way that the rail industry announces delays caused by fatalities, this is now ‘emergency services dealing with an incident’.
+Last year we changed the way that the rail industry announces delays caused by fatalities, this is now ‘emergency services dealing with an incident’.
 This change has been made in the light of international research which suggests that those vulnerable to suicide who see or hear fatality announcements may seek to take their lives by the same means or at the same location.

 Suicides are tragic and traumatic events that impact on families, friends, rail staff and those using our services.
 We, as an industry, are committed to reducing suicides, so we’ll be making this change across all of our communications channels.
 This is just one of many initiatives aimed at reducing suicides on the rail network and in the community we serve as a whole.